ventus-ag/documentation/content/products/storage/object-storage-credentials.md

 Please be aware that there are current limitations in the Cloud Console.
 You can create only one set of Object Storage credentials within one project.
 {{% /notice %}}

-Next steps, how to use Object Storage credentials to connect to the Cloud Object Storage in different ways you can find in the article - [Object Storage Clients](https://docs.ventuscloud.eu/products/storage/object-storage-clients/).
+Next steps, how to use Object Storage credentials to connect to the Cloud Object Storage in different ways you can find in the next articles - [Integrated S3-Browser](https://docs.ventuscloud.eu/products/storage/integrated-s3-browser/) and [Object Storage Clients](https://docs.ventuscloud.eu/products/storage/object-storage-clients/).

 ## Show secret key
 To show again secret key of the created Object Storage credentials, do the following: